HolgerAusB/Teamspeak3-to-MQTT/README.md

 `channellist`

-Copy this list and paste it into a text editor oder text file.
+Copy this list and paste it into a text editor or text file.
 After each pipe symbol `|` press enter to get a readable list, one channel per line.
 If you want to monitor only some of the channels you need their `cid`.

 Last command gives you a list of logged in clients (the users).
 You need to do this, when yor buddies are online: